Function Words in Philippine Languages

 Function words are words that provide grammatical structure to a sentence, rather than being representations of objects or phenomena.
 These are pronouns, case markers, affixes, conjunctions, particles, etc. This project aims to collect these words from over a hundred languages in the Philippines, to better see the similarities and differences among the languages.

-This is a simple side project for learning Django and Web development in general.
 I don't want to put ads here; in case you want to support me on this goofy endeavor, kindly throw some coins to my Ko-fi page.
 Thanks a lot!

 Conventions for Orthography of Terms